Vlasenkon/22IDEX-Firmware/README.md

 - **Path** `0:/macros/System/Calibration/Testing/Tests/`
   - **Endstop**  – Removed, as a new one has been written: Endstops Test x10.
+  - **Chamber Heater \+ Fan** – Removed, as a new one has been written: Fans & Heaters.
 - **Path** `0:/sys`
   - **entoolchangeretraction** – Removed as unnecessary.

+#### **Slicer Updates**

+- **Path** `Printers/Custom G-code/Stard G-code`
+  - If the nozzles have different filaments, the bed temperature is set for the most refractory.
+  - If the nozzles have different filaments, the chamber temperature is set for the most refractory.
+  - Variables are created to regulate Pressure Advance for different nozzle diameters.
+  - A variable is created to detect errors with a filter.
+  - If there are toolchanges in the print, a variable is created to count them.
+  - If the plastic ULTEM 1010 or ULTEM 9085 is selected, a variable is created with the volume of plastic through which the nozzles will be cleaned.
+- **Path** `Printers/Custom G-code/End G-code`
+  - A parameter with filter errors has been added to the end.g macro call.
+- **Path** `Printers/Custom G-code/After layer change G-code`
+  - Added nozzle cleaning for ULTEM 1010 and ULTEM 9085 plastics.
+  - Added filter health check
+- **Path** `Printers/Custom G-code/Tool change G-code`
+  - Added resetting of the head temperature if it is no longer used in printing.
+- **Path** `Filaments/Custom G-code/Start G-code`
+  - Pressure Advance is set for a specific filament depending on the nozzle diameter.
+  - Sets the extrusion and retract values ​​for a specific filament

 ---